 Lead Auditors are expert in the Standard and have completed at least two formal audits as part of a DCED team.
 At this point, and while experience is being gained in scoring the audit, the DCED in addition convenes a panel of all available Auditors to review the draft report and scoring sheets.
 The commissioning programme needs to add 6 working days to the contract for the lead auditor, to cover the cost of that panel.

 The deliverable from the audit is an agreed report, giving percentage scores for achievement of the various elements of the Standard.
 The report also gives a complete commentary on the basis for the scoring, showing where the programme’s monitoring system is strong, and where improvements are recommended.
 The Auditors are barred from assisting with the improvement process, but the DCED Secretariat may be able to point programmes towards suitable sources of advice, for example here.

 The cost of an audit depends on many factors: size and complexity of the audited elements, how geographically dispersed they are, and even whether the documentation is well organised or not.

-The timing of an audit will vary.
-In the first year of operation, it is possible to do a ‘systems in place’ audit, which examines the results measurement systems which have been developed, but does not examine their use.
-A full audit is only appropriate after the monitoring system has been implemented for enough time to gather information on early outcomes, at least.
+The timing of an audit will vary; a formal audit is only appropriate after the monitoring system has been implemented for enough time to gather information on early outcomes, at least.
 For example, a programme should have a baseline for interventions that are being audited, and some monitoring data for most of them.
-Without this, there is not much for the auditor to review.
+Without this, there is not much for the auditors to review.